 Sanctuary Housing resident Scott Williams says the support he has received in managing his Universal Credit claim has made a huge difference to his life.

 A series of medical issues, including stays in hospital and in intensive care, had taken their toll on both Scott’s mental health and his family.

 When his partner and four-year-old daughter consequently moved out of the three-bedroom house they shared in Redruth, Cornwall, Scott struggled to pay his rent.

-Scott’s Universal Credit payment only covered half the rent because his partner’s name was still on the tenancy agreement, and he had to make up the shortfall from money intended to support his living expenses.
+His Universal Credit payment only covered half of his rent due to his partner’s name still being on the tenancy agreement with the shortfall having to come from money intended to support his living expenses.

-With help from Adrian, his Local Income Advisor, Scott was advised that he should be treated as jointly liable for the whole rent and get the appropriate support in his Universal Credit, even though his ex-partner was still a joint tenant but no longer living at the property.
+With the support of Sanctuary’s Local Income Advisor, Adrian, Scott was advised that he should be treated as jointly liable for the whole rent and get the appropriate support in his Universal Credit, even though his ex-partner was still a joint tenant but no longer living at the property.